Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer (geodatabase)/README.md

 ##How it works

-The sample creates an instance of `AGSGeodatabase` using the initializer `initWithName` where the name refers to a geodatabase file that has been included in the application bundle.
+The sample creates an instance of `AGSGeodatabase` using the initializer `init(name:)` where the name refers to a geodatabase file that has been included in the application bundle.
 The geodatabase is loaded and, upon completion, the TrailHeads feature table is used to create a feature layer that is added to the list of operational layers of the map.